What are you looking for?

 Building the Future of Entrepreneurial Education

-In 2024, American World School embarked on a comprehensive strategic planning process aligned with our AIAAS (American International Accreditation Association of Schools) re-accreditation journey.
+In 2024, American World School Chennai embarked on a comprehensive strategic planning process aligned with our AIAAS (American International Accreditation Association of Schools) re-accreditation journey.
 This process involved deep self-study, extensive community engagement, and rigorous evaluation of every aspect of our school’s operations, culture, and educational delivery.

 After two years of collaborative work — gathering input from students, parents, faculty, staff, administrators, and our Board of Directors — we have created a Strategic Plan that reflects our community’s shared vision for AWS’s future.
 Our successful triple accreditation (AIAAS, WASC, NCPSA) in 2024 and the launch of this Strategic Plan mark the beginning of an exciting new chapter for our school.